-High School Equivalency Preparation includes instruction in language arts (reading & writing), math, science, and social studies necessary for success on a High School Equivalency (HSE) exam.
+High School Equivalency Preparation (HSE) includes instruction in language arts (reading & writing), math, science, and social studies necessary for success on a High School Equivalency (HSE) exam.
 Students are referred for the exam after demonstrating test readiness.
+As of January 2022 NYS uses the GED® exam as an HSE exam.

 GRASP Home Study is available to adults 21 and older.
 Independent study implementing online learning and print materials is facilitated through weekly or biweekly tutoring with instructors.
-Designed for working adults and those with barriers that limit class attendance.
+Designed for adults who cannot attend our regular classes because of work schedules, family responsibilities, transportation problems or other difficulties.
+Students receive assignments on a 2 week schedule that addresses their individualized learning needs.
+Weekly tutoring support is